Complex Financial Services Litigation and Dispute ResolutionPrint PDF

 Increased competition for baby boomer customers and the sheer size of this aging group of people could lead to more disputes facing financial services providers in the next decade.

-Having experience in some of the largest fraud and white collar criminal cases in the United States, Briggs senior attorney Frank Taylor brings nearly 30 years of experience to the Financial Markets Group and our clients.
+Having experience in some of the largest fraud and white collar criminal cases in the United States, Financial Markets group practice leader, Frank Taylor, brings nearly 40 years of experience to our clients.
 In the well-known Keating case, the largest securities fraud case to be taken to trial, Frank represented investment banker defendants and officers targeted in federal and state investigations.
 He was also lead counsel in the largest commodities fraud case brought by the CFTC, as well as the largest tax fraud case brought in Minnesota.

 Briggs and Morgan has handled class action suits in state and federal courts across the country, frequently involving billions of dollars.
 We are aware that class actions can amass thousands of small claims to pose a serious threat to a financial services company.